HaroldMitts/wininstall/README.md

 > ***Important***: Do not create a user account - that is for the end-user to do.
 If you do, you will need to run Sysprep to prepare the installation for the end-user again.

-9. Power down the PC by holding the power button for 10 seconds or type `shutdown -t 0` at the command line
+9. Power down the PC by holding the power button for 10 seconds or type `shutdown -s -t 0` at the command line

 10. Process the device by placing it into inventory or providing it to the end-user